Introduction of Mu Gua:Common Flowering-quince Fruit or Fructus Chaenomelis.

 Property and flavor: warm, sour.

 Ecological environment: The tree grows in wild fields or is cultivated.
-It distributes in the east, central, and southwest area of China.
+It is distributed in the east, central, and southwest areas of China.

-Growth characteristics: The tree Chaenomeles speciosa prefers a warm and humid climate, the soil requirements are not strict, it can be planted in the southern warmer areas of China.
+Growth characteristics: The tree Chaenomeles speciosa prefers a warm and humid climate, the soil requirements are not strict, and it can be planted in the southern warmer areas.

 Medicinal efficacy: Smooth the liver and relax tendons, eliminate dampness and free tendons, harmonize the stomach and eliminate dampness.
 It is indicated for dampness numbness and spasm, heavy pain in limbs, vomiting and diarrhea, spasm, muscular constricture, arthritis with fixed pain caused by dampness, beriberi and edema, dysentery, etc.